getmiso/terraform-external-secrets-operator/README.md

 ```

 ### Usage
-You can refer to this documentation to learn more about extern-secrets-operator [here](https://external-secrets.io/)
+You can refer to this documentation to learn more about external-secrets-operator [here](https://external-secrets.io/)